 The NG-RAN node initiates the procedure by sending a PDU SESSION RESOURCE NOTIFY message.

-The PDU SESSION RESOURCE NOTIFY message shall contain the information of PDU sessions or QoS flows which are released or not fulfilled anymore or fulfilled again by the NG-RAN node.
+The PDU SESSION RESOURCE NOTIFY message shall contain the information of PDU sessions or QoS flows which are released or when the GFBR, PDB or PER can no longer (or again) be fulfilled by the NG-RAN node.